I'm thinking about time.

 Andy Warhol: "They always say time changes things, but you actually have to change them yourself."

-Virginia Woolf, To the Lighthouse: "Let the wind blow; let the poppy seed itself and the carnation mate with the cabbage.
+To the Lighthouse: "Let the wind blow; let the poppy seed itself and the carnation mate with the cabbage.
 Let the swallow build in the drawing-room, and the thistle thrust aside the tiles, and the butterfly sun itself on the faded chintz of the arm-chairs.
 Let the broken glass and the china lie out on the lawn and be tangled over with grass and wild berries."
-Bill and Ted fall through time for 10 minutes.

 No comments: